-It is my hope that as you read the short essays focusing solely on tales of gratitude, you too will be encouraged to do the same, and maybe share your experiences with others.
+I hope that as you read the short essays focusing solely on tales of gratitude, you, too, will be encouraged to do the same and maybe share your experiences with others.

 What is gratitude?